Matthew Tyce

 Overview

-My research explores the drivers of, and pathways to, economic transformation in late-developing countries, using a comparative political economy approach.
-I am currently on a British Academy funded posdoctoral fellowship (2021-2024), researching the politics of climate change, renewable energy and incumbency in Ghana and Kenya.
+My research explores the drivers of, and pathways to, sustainable economic transformation in late-developing countries.
+My current British Academy posdoctoral fellowship (2021-2024) is looking at the implications of climate change and the global energy transition for Ghana and Kenya and their prospects for pursuing 'green' industrialisation.

 Expertise related to UN Sustainable Development Goals